 If you answered “Rarely” or “Never” to any of these statements, maybe it’s time to consider a different approach to leadership.
 Make a commitment to continually ‘check-in’ on your style or approach, with a goal of improving your relationships, interactions, and outcomes.
 Partner with your manager, or a trusted member of your OPO, to help you grow and develop in your leadership style.
 Hold yourself personally accountable to fine-tune your ‘principle-centered leadership’ style.

-Gweneth D. O’Shaughnessy is Director of Hospital Services at Gift of Life Donor Program in Philadelphia, PA
+Gweneth D. O’Shaughnessy is Vice President of Hospital Services at Gift of Life Donor Program in Philadelphia, PA